 Surfactants

 The old Innisfree Blueberry Rebalancing Cleanser had the entire first half of the ingredient list of surfactants.
-The new formulation has removed most surfactants, making it a milder cleanser.
-It has one, Sorbeth-30 Tetraoleate, that isn’t even in the top 7 ingredients.
+The new formulation has removed some of them, making it a milder cleanser.

 Glycerin